ReFrame: History

 The Systemic Change Project, a joint venture between Women in Film and the Sundance Institute, originated from a secret meeting of 44 Hollywood leaders to address the gender parity issue in the industry.
 From the Systemic Change Project, ReFrame was founded by a group of ReFrame Ambassabors, active male and female leaders across the entertainment industry ranging from studio heads to guild representatives, ReFrame seeks to use a developed research-based action plan to promote gender parity, inclusivity, diversity, and increase the presence of women in the media industry.

 Programs

 14-Point Culture Change and Production Roadmap

 Building on existing diversity programs, the roadmap provides tools, training, and practices tailored to entertainment executives and creative teams to address the systemic barriers in the creative and financial aspects of the business.

 ReFrame Rise Directors Program

-Announced on June 12, 2019, the ReFrame Rise Directors Program will act like a mentorship program.
-It is an industry-wide two-year sponsorship that will identify promising female directors poised to lead studio features and TV projects, and provide them with endorsement and support.
-Those selected for ReFrame Rise will receive complimentary IMDbPro memberships, enabling them to discover and connect with potential key collaborators.
+On June 12, 2019, the ReFrame Rise Directors Program was announced as a mentorship program.
+It was an industry-wide two-year sponsorship that identified promising female directors poised to lead studio features and TV projects, and provided them with endorsement and support.
+Those selected for ReFrame Rise received complimentary IMDbPro memberships.